Meteor (mobile network): Award of licence

 In 1998, the then Director of Telecommunications Regulation held a competition to award the third mobile telecommunications licence.
 Two companies submitted bids for the licence, Orange, then controlled by Hutchinson Whampoa, and Meteor Mobile Communications (consisting at that point of Western Wireless, RF Communications Limited, and TWG Ireland LLC).
 On 19 June 1998 it was announced that Meteor had been ranked first in the competition.
 However, Orange took legal action against the Director to prevent the licence being awarded.
 This legal action ultimately failed and on 29 June 2000 Meteor were finally issued with the third mobile telecommunications licence.

 Launch

-Under Peter Quinn, Western Wireless International's VP of European Operations and Meteor's first CEO, Meteor launched on 22 February 2001, only eight months after the High Court found in favor of their license over Orange, with innovative customer packaging that allowed postpaid and prepaid customers to join without contracts and at the same cost of entry and eliminated transhipping of devices into other countries.
+Under Peter Quinn, Western Wireless International's VP of European Operations and Meteor's first CEO, Meteor launched on 22 February 2001, eight months after the High Court found in favor of their license over Orange.
+Uniquely, at the time, Billpay and prepaid customers could join without contracts and at the same cost of entry.
 Meteor slowly picked up a low (under 10%) share of the Irish market.
-However, they became profitable in their first year of operation and have since picked up much of the lucrative pre-paid market among teenagers, due to their low SMS rates and ongoing promotions such as free Meteor-to-Meteor text messages.
+However, they became profitable in their first year of operation and picked up much of the lucrative pre-paid market among teenagers, due to low SMS rates and promotions such as free Meteor-to-Meteor text messages.

 In 2004, Western Wireless International bought out the remaining minority shareholders in the consortium, and it became a wholly owned subsidiary of that company.